TheArkive/ahk-pi/README.md

 ## Basic Setup

-Grab the latest copy of AHK v2 alpha (currently a136), copy the desired version of `AutoHotkey32/64.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
+Grab the latest copy of AHK v2 alpha (currently a138), copy the desired version of `AutoHotkey32/64.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
 Always run this EXE file to launch the script.

-File version info is now taken directly from the EXE file.
-So the directory structure is less strict than before.

 The AutoHotkey `base folder` is generally intended to look something like this: